Researching the politics of development

-Diana Mitlin is Professor of Global Urbanism and Managing Director at the Global Development Institute at the University of Manchester.
+Diana Mitlin is Professor of Global Urbanism and Managing Director at the Global Development Institute at The University of Manchester.
+She is also CEO of the African Cities Research Consortium.
 Diana coordinates ESID’s capacity-strengthening activities and is leading the urban poverty project in India.

 Mitlin, D. (2014).
 ‘Politics, informality and clientelism – exploring a pro-poor urban politics‘, ESID Working Paper No. 34.
 Manchester.

 ‘Exciting research findings on how to make a difference to the lives of the urban poor in India‘ (ESID blog, 5 November 2015).

 ‘Universal access to sanitation requires a revolution in understanding‘ (ESID blog, 28 September 2015).

 Other recent publications

 Mitlin.
 D. and Satterthwaite, D. (2013).
 Urban Poverty in the Global South: Scale and Nature.
 London and New York: Routledge.